Unknown's avatar

 Also remembering

-Brenda Venables: 16 June 2021 39 years after 48-year-old Brenda Venables ‘disappeared’, her husband of that time, David Venables, now aged 88, was charged with her murder.
+Brenda Venables: 16 June 2021 39 years after 48-year-old Brenda Venables ‘disappeared’, he husband of that time, David Venables, now aged 88, was charged with her murder.
 In July 2019, her remains were found in a sceptic tank at the home they had shared in Worcestershire.

-Arlene Arkinson, 15.
-Arlene ‘disappeared’ in N. Ireland in 1994, in July 2021 an inquest found that she was murdered by convicted child killer and rapist Robert Howard.
+Arlene Arkinson, 15; Arlene ‘disappeared’ in N. Ireland in 1994, in July 2021 an inquest found that she was murdered by convicted child killer and rapist Robert Howard.

 Shani Warren, 26, was found dead, gagged and bound in Taplow Lake Buckinghamshire, in April 1987.
 In November 2021, Donald Slough, Berkshire, was charged with her murder and also the kidnap and rape of a 16-year-old girl in 1981.

-Last updated 5 February 2022
+Last updated 13 February 2024

 1,000 dead women